Emperor of Central Africa: List of rulers

+1: Bokassa I (1921–1996); 21 September 1979; 3 November 1996 (Died); 17 years, 43 days; Vacant, since the monarchy was abolished in 1979.; After his deposition on 21 September 1979, he became the Head of the House of Bokassa until his death on 3 November 1996.

+2: Bokassa II (born 1973); 3 November 1996; Present; 29 years, 211 days; After his father died on 3 November 1996, he became the Head of the House of Bokassa.

 House of Bokassa

 The House of Bokassa is an African former ruling imperial dynasty.
 The foundation of the House of Bokassa began in March 1972, when Jean-Bédel Bokassa proclaimed himself marshal and president-for-life of the Central African Republic.
 Public dissent continually grew over the next few years, surviving a coup attempt in December 1974, and narrowly escaped assassination in February 1976.
 International support was waning during this period as well, so in response Bokassa dissolved the republican government and established the Central African Revolutionary Council in September 1976.

 On 4 December 1976, Bokassa instituted a new constitution, naming himself Emperor of the Central African Empire and his son, Jean-Bédel Bokassa Jr., was declared crown prince and heir to the throne.
 Bokassa maintained a harem of 19 women despite converting to Catholicism.
 His wife Catherine Denguiadé became the Empress of Central Africa.

 Neither the United States nor any European country acknowledged or supported the newly founded monarchy, with the exception of France, whose president, Valéry Giscard d'Estaing, held close ties to Bokassa throughout most of his regime (only breaking these ties shortly before the 1979 coup).
 Pope Paul VI refused to take part in the coronation ceremony.

 Bokassa I had 40 children by his 19 wives.
 Notable among these are: